 You know those times when you’re headed to a party or picnic, and you don’t wanna show up empty handed?
-Those times when you wanna put in a liiittle more effort than store-bought hummus, but not too much more?
-This recipe – which I recommend you commit to memory like I have – is for those times.
-It takes literally 5 minutes, requires zero cooking, and calls for a handful of ingredients you probably already have.
+Those times when you wanna put in just a liiittle more effort than store-bought hummus, but not too much more?

 What’s In This Vegan Black Bean Dip